dcdmm/RustStudy/e_advanced/src/bin/type_cast_as_keyword_help.md

-as can be used to explicitly perform coercions, as well as the following additional casts.
+`as` can be used to explicitly perform coercions, as well as the following additional casts.
 Any cast that does not fit either a coercion rule or an entry in the table is a compiler error.
-Here *T means either *const T or *mut T. m stands for optional mut in reference types and mut or const in pointer types.
+Here *T means either `*const T` or `*mut T`. m stands for optional mut in reference types and `mut` or `const` in pointer types.

 | Type of `e`                                                                         | `U`                                                                                 | Cast performed by `e as U`             |
 |-------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------|----------------------------------------|